The-regular-Hedgehogs/NoGoldVisuals/NoGoldVisuals/README.md

 ➡️ Yes, especially in late-game runs where thousands of gold effects can spawn.

 ❓ **Do all players need to install the mod in Multiplayer?**
-➡️ No!
-Only the Host needs the mod.
-Players who join the lobby do not need to install it.
+➡️ Yes!
+Unlike previous versions, now all players must have the mod installed for it to function correctly.

 ---